Pre-College Program in Environmental Field Studies

 • Dig in to farming at Sterling College Vermont

-We will spend the mornings learning about a variety of outdoor sciences- from field ecology to plant and bird identification, sustainable agriculture to outdoor adventure learning- and the afternoons engaging in service learning, outdoor adventures like biking or rock climbing, or extended field sessions.
+We will spend the mornings learning about a variety of outdoor sciences from field ecology to plant and bird identification, sustainable agriculture and outdoor adventure learning.
+The afternoons will be spent engaging in service learning, outdoor adventures like biking or rock climbing, or extended field sessions.

 • Experience the rock wall at Sterling College Vermont